merlot-education/.github/Docs/DevEnv.md

 At this point you should have the MERLOT marketplace running locally.
 You can access the frontend at http://localhost:4200/ and log in using the username `user` and password `user`.

-Similarly you can familiarize yourself with the running docker stack by accessing `https://localhost:9443/` and creating a local account.
+Similarly you can familiarize yourself with the running docker stack by accessing https://localhost:9443/ and creating a local account.
 This is a Portainer instance which provides you with a GUI for Docker within the MERLOT WSL.

+You can also access the Keycloak admin panel at http://key-server:8080/admin using the user `admin` and password `admin`

+For accessing the database you can use PGAdmin at http://localhost:5050/ with user `admin@admin.admin` and password `admin`.
+In PGAdmin you then need to set up a connection with the host `postgres`, port `5432`, user `postgres` and password `postgres`

 ## Development IDE setup